georginafp/TFM/README.md

 *4.* Script containing the code for computing the polygenic risk scores *without* validation arguments and with the base data in rs (SNP name) nomenclature

-*5.* A script is uploaded for presenting the scaling and the plotting procedure applied

-*6.* A file that summarises results and creates matrices is incorporated as well.
+*5.* A file that summarises results and creates matrices is incorporated as well.

-*7.* The code for computing the descriptive analyses is added too.

 *8.* The script for the statistical analyses (linear regresion models) is also included.

+*9.* Finally, the code to perform the interaction plots are enclosed as well.